kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

 > 💡 **NOTE:**It's also possible to set the CA certificate regardless of the selected `authModes` (also without any authentication).
 This might be useful if you are using an enterprise CA.

-### Azure managed service for Prometheus
+**Azure managed service for Prometheus**
 Azure has a [managed service for Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview) and Prometheus scaler can be used to run prometheus query against that.
-- [Azure AD Pod Identity](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) or [Azure AD Workload Identity](https://azure.github.io/azure-workload-identity/docs/) providers can be used for Auth.
+- [Azure AD Pod Identity](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) or [Azure AD Workload Identity](https://azure.github.io/azure-workload-identity/docs/) providers can be used in `authenticationRef` - see later in example.
 - No other auth (via `authModes`) can be provided with Azure Pod/Workload Identity Auth.
 - Prometheus query endpoint can be retreived from [Azure Monitor Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview) that was configured to ingest prometheus metrics.
 - `cloud` can be provided in the trigger metadata if needed (Optional)